slaclab/psdm_ws_template/README.md

 def send_js(path):
     # Serve files directly from $CONDA_PREFIX/lib/node_modules.
 ```
 - `start.py` - This file creates the Flask app for your application and bring together the various pieces using `register_blueprint` and `init_app`.
 This is the starting point for the application and will be passed to `gunicorn` in the `runscripts`.
+This is also where we initialize the websocket service.
 - `runscripts/rundev.sh` - The startup script for the application.
   - Set environment variables using commands like so `export SERVER_IP_PORT="0.0.0.0:5000"`
   - Pick up database passwords etc by sourcing files external to the application - `EXTERNAL_CONFIG_FILE`